In the 1960’s when anime began, “dere” types were never a thing. Not that I was alive then, but it’s worth pointing out.

 Yuigahama from Oregairu is a Deredere.
 That “smile” is a ridiculous giveaway.

-Deredere’s are the cliche anime girls who are:
+Deredere’s are the cliche anime

 And caring towards the character they like.
 They’re always bouncing off the walls and making people sick with their positivity (not literally).